 - Human Sexuality

 She is the author of Sperm Counts: Overcome by Man’s Most Precious Fluid and the co-author of Gendered Bodies: Feminist Perspectives and Missing Bodies: The Politics of Visibility - as well as numerous articles in journals such as Ethnography, Social Text and Body and Society.

 Additionally she has co-edited a collection, The Body Reader, and is the co-founder of a successful book series at NYU Press entitled Biopolitics: Medicine, Technoscience, and Health in the 21st Century.

 With Mary Kosut, she has released Buzz: Urban Beekeeping and the Power of the Bee. winner of the American Sociological Association’s Distinguished Scholarship Book Award from the Animals and Society section.
 Her most recent book, The Body: Social and Cultural Dissections, co-written with Monica J. Casper, was published by Routledge in late 2014.

 Her latest book Catch and Release: The Enduring yet Vulnerable Horseshoe Crab from NYU Press was published in 2018.

-She is currently completing a book, Our Transgenic Future: Animals, Genetic Modification and the Will to Change Nature about transgenic goats modified with spider DNA to lactate silk protein forthcoming from University of Washington Press.
+She is currently completing a book, Our Transgenic Future: Animals, Genetic Modification and the Will to Change Nature about transgenic goats modified with spider DNA to lactate silk protein forthcoming from NYU Press.